Prostate Diseases

 A healthcare provider will ask about:

-• Symptoms, when they started, and how severe they are.
+• Your symptoms, when they started, and how severe they are

-• Urodynamic testing.
-This includes several tests that help show how the bladder and urethra are working.
+• Urodynamic tests.
+These show how well the bladder and urethra are working

 Prostatitis

 • Blood tests.
-Blood tests may be done to check for other signs of infection or prostate disease.
+Looks for signs of infection or other prostate problems

 Prostate Cancer